YosysHQ-Docs/AppNote-109/docs/source/index.rst

 | combinations, p2-9, Table 2-2)." from AMBA IHI0051A.                    |
 +-------------------------------------------------------------------------+

-As can be seen, the evaluation of the Boolean expression shown in Figure 5.1 will be `logic one` when any combination of a TKEEP bit low and the same bit in TSTRB high, otherwise the result will be `logic zero`.
+The evaluation of the Boolean expression shown in Figure 5.1 will be `logic one` when any combination of a TKEEP bit low and the same bit in TSTRB high, otherwise the result will be `logic zero`.
+The SystemVerilog Boolean operators are used in the SVA Boolean layer to represent true/false conditions.

 Temporal or Sequence Layer
 --------------------------
-The temporal layer express behaviors that can span over time, usually expressed using SERE-regular [6]_ expressions known as *sequences* that describes sequential behaviors that are employed to build properties.
+The temporal layer express behaviors that can span over time, usually expressed using SERE-regular [6]_ expressions known as *sequences* that describes sequential behaviors composed of Boolean conditions that are employed to build properties.

 SVA provides a set of powerful temporal operators that can be used to describe complex behaviors or conditions in different points of time.